atir5701/Smart-Player-Recommendation/README.md

 Recommendation Engine: The recommendation engine will be developed using the clustered dataset to suggest players to users based on their preferences and gameplay style.

 # Deliverables:
- Markup: 1.
-Cleaned and pre-processed FIFA dataset.
+ 1. Cleaned and pre-processed FIFA dataset.
          2. Reduced and discretized dataset.
          3. Normalized dataset.
          4. Clustered dataset.